 •We have a history of operating losses.
-We expect to incur losses in the future and we may not generate positive cash flow from operations in the future.
+We may incur losses and may not generate positive cash flow from operations in the future.

-•We may not be able to generate sufficient cash to service all of our indebtedness and commitments.
+• We may not be able to generate sufficient cash to service all of our indebtedness and commitments